premkumar22siva/Mechanics-of-flexible-structures-and-soft-robots/Homework 1/README.md

   - Velocity of Sphere 2 with respect to time
   - Turning angle at the middle node with respect to time

+The case setup and the inferences drawn from the results are summarized in detail in the final report named "Homework1_Sivakumar".

 **Problem 2**
 -
 There is no user input needed to run this code.
 Just running the program is enough.
 Once the program is run, there should be seven plots displayed in the following order: